ngaretou/wolof_calendar/README.md

 ## What's new?

+### 2.3.3 (2025 version)

+- Added a 'go to today' button
+- Fixed the Facebook Messenger launch delay
+- Fixed initial theme was going light rather than dark b/c of an error with the asset cache deletion

 ### 2.3

 - `ColorScheme.fromImageProvider` rather than `Palette Generator`
 - Making some animations go faster - from one background to another & colorscheme change and the drawer open/close animation.

 ### 2.2